-Levi W. Barrett is Senior Counsel in Peckar & Abramson’s New York office, where he focuses his practice on construction law.
-Mr. Barrett counsels clients on all aspects of public and private construction contracts.
-He works with general contractors and construction managers to effectively assess and mitigate risk, and to evaluate and negotiate prime contracts, subcontracts, and purchase orders.
+Levi W. Barrett is a partner in Peckar & Abramson’s New York office and chair of the firm's Contracts, Project Documentation and Risk Management practice.
+He focuses his practice on construction law and counsels clients on all aspects of public and private construction contracts.

 “Clients benefit from our extensive experience on a wide range of construction projects in both the public and private sectors.”

-Mr. Barrett has extensive experience representing general contractors and subcontractors in complex disputes involving construction inefficiencies, delays, differing site conditions, constructive changes, extra-work, and default claims.
+Levi works with general contractors, construction managers, owners and developers to structure and negotiate contract documents for construction projects across the United States.
+He also has extensive experience representing general contractors and subcontractors in complex disputes involving construction inefficiencies, delays, differing site conditions, constructive changes, extra work, and default claims.
 He also counsels clients regarding dispute resolution and dispute avoidance strategies.

-Mr. Barrett is admitted to practice in the State of New York, the State of New Jersey, and the United States District Court for the District of New Jersey.
+Levi is admitted to practice in the State of New York, the State of New Jersey, and the United States District Court for the District of New Jersey.
 He received his Bachelor of Arts in economics from San Francisco State University, and his law degree from Syracuse University College of Law.
-He currently serves as the Co-Editor of an upcoming American Bar Association publication on construction systems and technology.

 State of New York